-Tuesday, January 7, 2020
+Tuesday, July 13, 2021

-Notice is hereby given that the River Heights City Planning Commission will hold its regular commission meeting beginning at 7:00 p.m. in the River Heights City Office Building at 520 S 500 E.
+Notice is hereby given that the River Heights Planning Commission will hold its regular meeting beginning at 6:00 p.m., anchored from the River Heights City Office Building at 520 S 500 E. Attendance can be in person or through Zoom.